-- 5. Time in Air Calculation Technical.
-This bill defines "time in air" as flight time and taxi time within California's borders.
-This is to be based on the BOE's "California Standard Flight Times" table as most recently published in an LTA.
-SB 791 states that these standard times are to be multiplied by the number of departures to and from the airports listed in the LTA. - 6.
-Lead-county fleet value calculation ensures statewide consistency in the base valuation of the fleet.
+Time in the air consists of flight time and taxi time within California's borders.
+Time in the air shall be based on the State Board of Equalization's "California Standard Flight Times" table in the most recently published Letter to To Assessors that addresses intrastate and interstate standard flight times.
+These standard times shall be multiplied by the number of departures arrival and departure flights to and from the California airports listed in the Letter to To Assessors.

+- 6. Lead-county fleet value calculation ensures statewide consistency in the base valuation of the fleet.
 Before the centralized procedures, air carriers contended that although counties used the same assessment methodology, the fleet value calculations differed.
 Counties countered that the value discrepancies could be traced to (1) differences in the air-carrier-reported-information provided to different counties and (2) audit-related changes resulting from an individual county audit. - 7.
 The lead county system promotes administrative efficiency for both air carriers and counties. - One Return.
 This eliminates any airline-reporting discrepancies to counties.
 Since air carriers may report all information to a single county, which is then distributed, all counties can receive the same information.
 This also reduces airline tax return compliance costs by eliminating duplicative reporting.
 Non-aircraft personal property must still be identified by tax rate area to ensure that local jurisdictions receive their share of property tax revenue for property located within their boundaries. - One Audit.
 This limits the airline to a single audit by one multi-county audit team and reduces auditing costs incurred by both counties and air carriers for duplicative audits. - 8.
 This bill will provide more certainty and predictability in the valuation of aircraft for both assessors and commercial air carriers.
-Absent a codified allocation methodology, the values determined by each individual county assessor may be the same, higher, or lower than they would be without this bill.
+Absent a codified methodology, the values determined by each individual county assessor may be the same, higher, or lower than they would be without this bill.